droglenc/NCGraphing/resources/Syllabus-Current.md

 ## Classroom Conduct and Academic Integrity
 <img class="img-right" src="../img/cell-cheat.jpg" alt="Conduct and Integrity">
-XXX
+I hope that everyone in this class will feel comfortable express themselves, asking questions, and freely participatig in this online class.
+Thus, please treat each other with courtesy and respect, and refrain from offensive or inappropriate language during any part of the class.
+Please do not post non-course related or personal or non-academic material in the Piazza discussion forum or the class "chat" area during class.
+Issues related to just should be sent to me via my email.

-Finally, note that the [College's Academic Integrity Statement & Policy](https://my.northland.edu/student-policies/academic-policies/#academic-integrity){:target="_blank"} will be followed in this course.
+Students are expected to submit work which is their own.
+Plagiarism or cheating will not be tolerated.
+If either is the case the student may have their grade for the assignment lowered or they may fail the course.
+The [College's Academic Integrity Statement & Policy](https://my.northland.edu/student-policies/academic-policies/#academic-integrity){:target="_blank"} will be followed in this course.
 Please make sure that you are familiar with its content.

 ----